What Are Order Blocks and Breaker Blocks in the Smart Money Concept?

 • Institutional Disguise: Large market players may mask their activities, making it challenging to identify genuine order or breaker blocks.

-• Lagging Indicators: These areas are based on past price behaviour, which might not always be effective when analysing future movements.
+• Lagging Indicators: These areas are based on past price behaviour, which might not always be useful when analysing future movements.

-• Overreliance: Solely depending on these strategies without incorporating other analyses can lead to missed opportunities or misinterpretations.
+• Overreliance: Solely depending on these strategies without incorporating other analyses can lead to missed trades or misinterpretations.

 The Bottom Line